Jbleezy/BO2-Reimagined/README.md

 * Players respawn at initial spawn points

 #### Turned
+* Survivors score starts at the amount of survivors
+* Zombies score starts at at the amount of survivors multiplied by 50
-* Survivors win by killing zombies
+* Survivors reduce zombies score by killing zombies
-* Turned win by turning all survivors
+* Zombies reduce survivors score by turning survivors
+* Reduce the enemy score to 0 to win the game
 * All players start as survivors
-* Initial turned is decided by a disease powerup that spawns at player initial spawn points after 10 seconds and chases after the closest player
+* Initial zombie is decided by a disease powerup that spawns at player initial spawn points after 10 seconds and chases after the closest player

 ### Encounter Pro
 * No Mystery Box